verekia/js-stack-from-scratch/tutorial/6-eslint/README.md

 ```
 Here we tell Gulp that for this task, we want to include `gulpfile.babel.js`, and the JS files located under `src`.

-Modify your `build` Gulp task by making the `lint` task a prerequisite to it.
-It's as simple as passing an array of prerequisite tasks to it, like so:
+Modify your `build` Gulp task by making the `lint` task a prerequisite to it, like so:
 ```javascript
 gulp.task('build', ['lint'], () => {
   // ...